Mo-4/ZippyParser/README.md

 I tried to reach him before working on this, but couldn't find any way to contact him.
 I only edited it as it was not updated since 2021 and JDownloader was broken at the time of the update, So I updated the code to match Zippy's code.
+Note: Zippy sometimes change their formula for the file's unique code, this script will not work if they do, unless the script is updated accordingly.

 **Description:-**